davidbeard741/arcticfrenz-data/README.md

             }
         ]
     },
     {
-		    "_comment": "The file has been truncated for this example; the output JSON file nft_metadata_with_rarity_and_holders will contain all NFTs in the collection with their the holder's public key.", }
+        "_comment": "The file has been truncated for this example; the output JSON file will contain all NFTs in the collection with the holder's public keys and with the time they began to hold the NFT."
+    }
 ]
 ```